Which Macramé Cord to Choose - The Beginners Macramé Cord Guide

 - Scraps?
 You can easily split shorter lengths into thinner cord - why not use some off cuts to make some earrings?

 Still not sure?
 Get in touch!
-I am also only too happy to send a small sample of cord types.
+I am only too happy to talk through the best cords for the project in mind.

 *Metallic Cords will contain a fraction of Poyester or Polyamide